oBreak/oB-recon/README.md

 ### Version

-0.5
+0.6

+### Compatibility

+Not entirely compatible for Windows yet.
+Working on this.
+Scan 3 works for Windows, but the program will error on other scans.

 ### Pre-requisites (Important or this will not work!)

 - Python 3.6+ installed
 - Network connectivity, assuming target is outside of local machine
 - Install `configparser` and `requests` modules.
-- nmap installed and callable
+- nmap installed and callable (https://nmap.org/download.html)
 - sudo privileges (if running certain scans)

 ### Usage